zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/indexes.md

 ### Index Filter

-In some relational databases, you can specify a filtered or partial index to index only a subset of a column's values, reducing the index's size and improving both performance and disk space usage.
+In some relational databases, you can specify a filtered or partial index to index only a subset of a column's values, reduce the index's size, and improve performance and disk space usage.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)